 Choosing The Right PFD For You & Yours

 When shopping for a PFD some will be “one size fits all” (read as “fits average people”).
 Other vests will come in sizes.
 Your t-shirt size is a good, but crude, rule of thumb.
 Selection using chest size is best.
-Some vests may have the chest sizes printed on the inside of the jacket.
+Some vests may have chest sizes printed on the inside of the jacket.
 Men, you may want to check your measurement, it would be the same one used to size suits and shirts in a fancy store.
-Check the manufactures catalog, or website, or ask for help from a paddle sports expert as needed.
+Check the manufacturer catalog, or website, or ask for help from a paddle sports expert as needed.

 PFD Fit & Comfort